webdevangelie/react-challenge/src/README.md

 ## What am I looking at?
 This is a form to edit information about a film.
-This form demonstrates a few code patterns we use internally – it's built to support automatically saving content whenever fields are blurred.
+This form demonstrates a few code patterns we use internally – it's built to support automatically saving a draft whenever fields are blurred, and publishing content when a user clicks a button.

-The form uses a simple mocked API service that simulates network requests with a delay of 250ms by returning a promise.
+The form uses a simple mocked API service that simulates GET and POST requests with a delay of 250ms by returning promises.

 ## Running app
 Run `yarn install` and `yarn start` to run the development server.